STUDENTS Policy

 student expression regarding a variety of topics may be beneficial to the

 District’s educational mission.
-Discussion and debate regarding serious issues
+Discussion and debate regarding serious

-District’s educational goals.
+the District’s educational goals.

 STUDENTS Policy